 There are many organized occasions to socialize and get to know fellow parishioners better.

-Follows the 10:00 Eucharist every Sunday.
+Follows the 10:00am Eucharist every Sunday.
 A wonderful opportunity to get to know new friends and keep up with old ones.
+During this time of social restrictions, we are unable to meet in person but we meet online for a virtual coffee hour every Sunday.

 Guess Who’s Coming to Dinner?